GitHub CLI 2.94.0 now allows reading and writing Discussions via gh discussion, and listing Agent Skills via gh skill.

 This page has been translated by machine translation.
 View original

-Hey there!
-I'm Yuji Nishimura from the Operations Division!
+Hey!
+I'm Yuji Nishimura from the Operations Department!

-GitHub CLI 2.94.0 brings a major update with Issue types / sub-issues support for gh issue, but there's another change you shouldn't miss.
+In GitHub CLI 2.94.0, the Issue types / sub-issues support for gh issue is a major update, but there's another change you shouldn't miss.

-In terms of reading GitHub context from CLI and AI agents, I think this is also a long-awaited update.
+In terms of reading context on GitHub via CLI and AI agents, I think these are long-awaited updates as well.
 In this article, we'll take a look at gh discussion and gh skill.

 Of GitHub CLI 2.94.0, this article covers the following two areas.